beccauwu/about-me/README.md

 **As a site user, I want to register an account to be able to post content and interact with others' content.**

-Implementation 🏭: In the login modal, there is a button allowing for users to sign up.
+Implementation 🏭: In the login modal, there is a button allowing for users to sign up

 Test 🧪: I created a new user.

-Result 🏆: Everything worked as expected, the user was created and logged in.
+Result 🏆: Everything worked as expected, the user was created and logged in

 Verdict ✅: The test passed as everything worked as expected